 I felt like giving up today.
 Again.

-We all do this.
+I guess we all feel like this.
 At every age.

 But I knew that he could do it, if only he would give it more time.
 If only he would pause to ask questions.
 Observe what it looked like.
 Absorb in the presence of others who already knew how.
 And be patient in the growing process.